 A. Perhaps not.
 However, matching spaces to the events held in them is one of the most important strategies for controlling costs.
 Reith Hall lacks a fixed sound system, so it will always be cheaper to run an event requiring sound in NC 19, which has one.
 Reith Hall requires the presence of a house manager, where other spaces can be used without paid staff.
-ITSM and Conferences and Events staff will do their best to help you minimize costs and maximize the success of your event by finding space which requires minimum setup and support for the services desired.
+ITSM and Events Office staff will do their best to help you minimize costs and maximize the success of your event by finding space which requires minimum setup and support for the services desired.

 Q. I’m volunteering my time for this event, why can’t ITSMedia Staff?

 A. Regardless of how noble, important or cool your event is, it represents a professional obligation for ITS staff.
 Volunteers can say no, ITSM staff ultimately cannot.
 Your event may be the third night this week they’ve run sound or the fourth weekend this month they’ve given up.
 They’ll do it cheerfully and professionally, but don’t ask them to volunteer.